Exploit-install/RogueSploit/README.md

-#RogueSploit, A WiFi Social Trap
+#RogueSploit, A Powerfull WiFi Social Trap

 ***
-RogueSploit is an open source automated script made to create a Fake Acces Point, with dhcpd server, dns spoofing and browser_autopwn1 or autopwn2.
+RogueSploit is an open source automated script made to create a Fake Acces Point, with dhcpd server, dns spoofing, host redirection, browser_autopwn1 or autopwn2 or beef+mitmf.
+***
+<b>TO DO LIST:</b>
+- Add BeEF;
+- Add MITMF;
+- Add BDFProxy;
+- Add some features;

-#ONLY FOR LEGAL / AUTHORIZED / STUDY purposes
+#ONLY FOR LEGAL / AUTHORIZED / STUDY PURPOSES

 ***